Engin-Boot/pong-stage-Varsha-Chalasani/Stage0/updateScoreCard.md

 And current player name
 And players' current score

-When ball collides with boundary
+When one player's no-Collision-Count greater than 3

 Then increment no-Collision-Count
 And check condition